 No. C&H Trust Deed Service is a full service company.
-Once you have turned the foreclosure over to us, you never have to contact your borrower again.
+Once you have turned the file over to us, you never have to contact your borrower again.
 The only exception is where the borrower contacts you directly or attempts to make a payment after foreclosure has commenced.
 In that case, direct the borrower to contact our office and we will provide them an exact quote of the amount necessary to resolve the foreclosure.
 You will receive copies of all the correspondence between C&H Trust Deed Service and your borrower.
 This is possibly the most important instance where you should not attempt to deal with the borrower directly.
 Should you, or any collection agency acting for you, such as a bank collection department, accept payments from the borrower, the foreclosure may be invalidated and you would be responsible for payment of our fees.

 In general, your responsibility after turning the case over to C&H Trust Deed Service are to keep us informed of any advances you have made (property taxes, insurance, etc.) and to refer the borrower to us should they contact you directly.
 Should you have any contact with your borrower, it is also helpful for us to know what your conversation was about and what promises, if any, were made by either party.
 C&H Trust Deed Service will take no action without first making sure you fully understand how you will be affected.

 Foreclosure proceedings take approximately four (4) months from the date we record the Notice of Default.
 Most borrowers stop the foreclosure before the sale by reinstating or refinancing the property to pay the loan in full.
 The time schedule is as follows: